influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 Use the `influxd-ctl` cluster management utility to manage your cluster nodes, back up and restore data, and rebalance clusters.
 The `influxd-ctl` utility is available on all [meta nodes](/enterprise_influxdb/v1.9/concepts/glossary/#meta-node).

+## `influxd-ctl` cluster management utility

+The `influxd-ctl` utility provides commands for managing your InfluxDB Enterprise clusters.
+Use the `influxd-ctl` cluster management utility to manage your cluster nodes, back up and restore data, and rebalance clusters.
+The `influxd-ctl` utility is available on all [meta nodes](/enterprise_influxdb/v1.9/concepts/glossary/#meta-node).

 * [Syntax](#syntax)
 * [Global options](#global-options)
   * [`-auth-type`](#auth-type-none-basic-jwt)